What is Unlinked Mention?

 - Search Engine Journal: Unlinked Mention Strategy

-Digital PRDigital PR is the practice of earning high-authority backlinks, brand mentions, and media coverage through online outreach — combining traditional public relations tactics with SEO strategy to build both brand visibility and search rankings.
+Digital PR is the practice of earning high-authority backlinks, brand mentions, and media coverage through online outreach.
+Combining traditional public.